kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 thus allow proper scheduling onto nodes so that appropriate resource amount is available for each pod.

+It can both down-scale pods that are over-requesting resources, and also up-scale pods that are under-requesting resources based on their usage over time.

 Autoscaling is configured with a
 [Custom Resource Definition object](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) called [VerticalPodAutoscaler](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/pkg/apis/poc.autoscaling.k8s.io/v1alpha1/types.go).